anisha-anni/packt-demo/README.md

 Steps to setup project:

-Create a database named as packt_demo. clone the project from git on your local system. rename .env.example file to .env (Note: default laravel .env.example file is renamed as .X_env.example) open terminal and go to the project location root directory.
+Create a database named as packt_demo. clone the project from git on your local system (https://github.com/anisha-anni/packt-demo.git). rename .env.example file to .env (Note: default laravel .env.example file is renamed as .X_env.example) open terminal and go to the project location root directory.
 You need to run the command php artisan migrate to create tables.